-Daniel Van Schooten is the initial point of contact for whistleblowers who contact POGO, and also performs general research support for the POGO team.
-In addition, he regularly contributes to the POGO blog and assists the POGO tech team.
+Daniel Van Schooten is the initial point of contact for whistleblowers who contact POGO and investigates the oversight of government contracts, especially in the Department of Defense.
+He also works on issues including conflicts of interest and has contributed to POGO’s blog and letters to policymakers to increase awareness about these issues.
 He earned a B.A. in International Relations and Economics at Wheaton College.

 Before taking the oath of office, Senator Sessions should commit to a process for evaluating his campaign finance record and any resulting ethical issues.
 He should also agree to a bright-line recusal rule and to following clear ethical standards that will avoid even the appearance of a conflict of interest with previous financial supporters.

 POGO has a longstanding interest in the Freedom of Information Act and the proactive disclosure of government records.
 POGO supports the premise of “Release to All,” but has two concerns.
 The first relates to the proposed “Good Cause” exceptions, and the second relates to the timing of postings to the public at large.

 POGO welcomes this VA rule and the benefits it will bring to veterans contaminated at Camp Lejeune.
 However, we are concerned about several factors that may unnecessarily limit its impact.